mkimk/gdfwf22/README.md

-# Graphic Design For the Web, 2022; Media Query Relay
+# Media Query Relay 2022

 Media Query Relay by 15 students in Graphic Design for the Web, Fall 2022:<br>
 Nicole Lee<br>